Posted: September 2014; Effective: September 2014

 6.9.
 Refund policies.
 Unless otherwise provided by law or by a particular Service offer, all purchases are final and non-refundable.

 6.11.
 Late payments.
 You must pay for all reasonable costs we incur to collect any past due amounts.
-These include reasonable attorneys' fees and other legal fees and costs.
+These include reasonable lawyers' fees and other legal fees and costs.

 6.13.
 Gift Cards.
 Redemption and use of gift cards are governed by the terms located at https://commerce.microsoft.com/PaymentHub/Help/Show/toc_link_no_62.

 6.14.
 Internet access Services and charges.
 You are responsible for paying the fees charged by your Internet access or Wi-Fi providers.
-Those fees are in addition to the fees you pay us for the Services.
-If you access the Services through wireless devices (for example, mobile phones, tablets), your wireless carrier may charge fees for alerts, web browsing, messaging, and data usage on the wireless carrier’s network.
-Check with your carrier to determine the fees that apply.
-You are solely responsible for any costs you incur to access the Services through any wireless or other communication service.
+Those fees are in addition to the fees that you pay us for the Services.
+If you access the Services on mobile devices (for example, mobile phones, tablets), your mobile operator may charge fees for alerts, web browsing, messaging and data usage on the mobile operator’s network.
+Check with your operator to determine the fees that apply.
+You are solely responsible for any costs you incur to access the Services through any mobile or other communication service.